chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 **1. Logistic Regression Performance Summary**

-The average f1 scores for the different features are outlined below in *Table 10*, and in the boxplots shown in *Figure 23* below.
+The average f1 scores and tuned hyperparameters for the different features are outlined below in *Table 10*, and in the boxplots shown in *Figure 23* below.

 |Feature Set|f1 score|
 |-----------|--------|